 This encyclical has a far-reaching effect beyond the myriad of scientific reports that have been released over the past two decades.
 This message is beyond politics and beyond the press.

 Now it is part of the Catholic religion, at least.
 Just the sheer size of this religion makes this a landmark wake up call for the world.
 The obvious link to all religions is that we are all the stewards of creation no matter what our beliefs are on how it got here.
 We are dependent on it.
 As Frances says, “The Amazon is the lungs of the world.”

 Adding Religion and Moral Authority to the Scientific Argument

 Professor of atmospheric science at the Massachusetts Institute of Technology Kerry Emanuel said, “The Pope more or less gets it right on the science, but what struck me was his linking of environmental degradation to cultural, political and social decline.
 That’s the most valuable part of the document because it says that climate change is not an isolated problem.”

 Many scientists are now saying the encyclical adds religious and moral authority to the scientific argument on the dangers of changing climate.

-Perhaps it will have more impact than all the efforts of scientist so far.
+Perhaps it will have more impact than all the efforts of scientists so far.
 If the Pope can change the way people choose to spend their money on moral grounds, business will be quick to accommodate them.
 Imagine how this encyclical might help the sales of environmentally responsible products especially in Catholic countries.